 As much as the thinner laptop you are going with, and you get a low count of ports.
 The basic configuration most of the laptops offer is Type C USP ports, along with 3.1 ports.
 A 3.5mm headphone jack, an Rj45 port with HDMI ports, or some of them with a VGA port.

 These ports are used for several reasons, like HDMI port will allow you to connect your Television with your laptop.
 Some of the users connecting a projector with the laptop.
 So it all depends on your user type.

 Considering this, you have to cross-check the number of ports you require is available on that laptop or not.

 In addition to that, some laptop brands stop providing the Rj45 port, which is also known as Lan port.
 So if you are going with such laptops, then you must cross-check the wireless feature.

 For a primary user, 802.11ac Wi-Fi and up to 5GHz standards are well enough.
 Most of the wireless cards came up with in-built Bluetooth but never ignored that option.

 11. Keyboard & Touchpad

-Speakers are only an added advantage you get with the laptop to watch video or listening to music.
+Speakers are only an added advantage you get with the laptop to watch a video or listening to music.
 But most of the time, external speakers or headphones are preferable for better audio quality.

 So, finally, which brand and what configuration laptop are best?
 The answer is, it depends on your budget and your requirements.
-However, a price range of 35000 to 45000 are the sweet point for buying the best laptop.
+However, a price range of 35000 to 45000 is the sweet point for buying the best laptop.